-Furthermore, Varex generates significant accounts receivables from the sale of its products and the provision of services to its major customers.
-Although Varex's major customers are large corporations, if one or more of these customers were to become insolvent or otherwise be unable or fail to pay for Varex products and services, Varex's operating results and financial condition could be materially and adversely affected.
+Furthermore, Varex generates significant accounts receivables from the sale of its products and the provision of services directly to its major customers.
+If one or more of these customers were to cancel a product order or service contract (whether in accordance with its terms or otherwise), become insolvent or otherwise be unable or fail to pay for Varex products and services, Varex's operating results and financial condition could be materially and adversely affected.

-Varex may not be able to accurately predict the demand for its products by its OEM customers.
+Varex may not be able to accurately predict the demand for its products by its customers.

-Economic uncertainties over the past few years, natural disasters, and other matters beyond Varex's control have made it difficult for its OEM customers to accurately forecast and plan future business activities.
-Such economic uncertainties and natural disasters, as well as other factors, have previously impacted Varex's business, resulting in inventory reduction and slowdowns in sales at some of these customers.
-Similar inventory adjustments and slowdowns in sales could occur in the future.
-Varex's OEM customers also face inherent competitive issues and new product introduction delays which can result in changes in forecasts.
-As such, the market and regulatory risks faced by Varex's OEM customers in the X-ray-based diagnostic imaging space also ultimately impact Varex's ability to forecast future business.
-Varex's agreements for imaging components, such as the recent three-year pricing agreement with Toshiba Medical Systems, may contain purchasing estimates that are based on its customers' historical purchasing patterns rather than firm commitments, and actual purchasing volumes under the agreements may vary significantly from these estimates.
+End-user product demand, economic uncertainties, natural disasters, and other matters beyond Varex's control make it difficult for its customers to accurately forecast and plan future business activities; which makes it difficult for Varex to accurately predict the demand for its products.
+Changes in customer purchasing forecasts have previously impacted Varex's business, resulting in excess inventory and slowdowns in sales.
+Similar inventory adjustments and slowdowns in sales are likely to occur in the future.
+In addition, changes to customer forecasts can occur on short notice.
+Varex's customers also face inherent competitive issues and new product introduction delays which can result in changes in forecasts.
+The market and regulatory risks faced by Varex's customers also ultimately impact Varex's ability to forecast future business.
+Varex's agreements for imaging components, such as its three-year pricing agreement with Canon Medical Systems, may contain purchasing estimates that are based on its customers' historical purchasing patterns rather than firm commitments, and actual purchasing volumes under the agreements may vary significantly from these estimates.
 The variation from forecasted purchasing volume may be due, in part, to the increasing life of X-ray tubes, which can result in reduced demand for replacement X-ray tubes in ways Varex may not be able to accurately forecast.
 Reductions in purchasing patterns have in the past and may in the future materially and adversely affect Varex's operating results.